sencercoltu/EDVRHUD/README.md

 Elite Dangerous Virtual Reality Heads Up Display Extension(ish)

 I needed a tool for deep space exploration.
 Existing ones were not designed for VR, I needed to take off my headset frequently.
-Existin tools bringing mirroring windows into the headset were poorly coded and too difficult to read, so I wrote this little extension.
+Mirroring existing tools windows into the headset was too difficult to read, needed interaction, so I wrote this little extension.

-Currently there are only 3 panels.
+Currently there are only 3 panels for my exploration needs.
+But panels can easily be added for other roles.

 ### Jump Panel
 <img src="https://github.com/sencercoltu/EDVRHUD/blob/master/images/JumpPanel.png?raw=true"/>